 First Year Russian Courses

-• Upon successful completion of the first-year Russian courses, students will:
+Upon successful completion of the first-year Russian courses, you will:

-• Develop their beginning proficiency equivalent to A1/A2 (CEFR) in listening, speaking, reading and writing through the study of Russian texts, songs, cartoons, films and popular culture.
+Develop the beginning proficiency equivalent to A1/A2 (CEFR) in listening, speaking, reading and writing through the study of Russian texts, songs, cartoons, films and popular culture.

-• Explore Russia’s current crisis and complex history which has made major contributions to world culture across literature, visual art, music, theater, film, the sciences, philosophy and other areas.
+Explore Russia’s major contributions to world culture across literature, visual art, music, theater, film, the sciences, philosophy and other areas.

 Enroll in Russian Language and Culture Classes!